yellowdog/python-examples/README.md

 Directives set on the command line take precedence over directives set in environment variables, and both of them take precedence over directives set in a TOML file.

-This method can be used to override the default directives, e.g., setting `-m username="other-user"` will override the default `{{username}}` directive.
+This method can be used to override the default directives, e.g., setting `-V username="other-user"` will override the default `{{username}}` directive.

 # Work Requirement Properties